You're probably sitting on a gold mine

-Another critical aspect of successful recruiting practices is keeping in contact and nurturing the candidates you have.
+Another critical aspect of a successful recruiting practice is keeping in contact and nurturing the candidates you have.
 Some of the candidates who were previously in entry-level or junior-level positions may now be in more senior level positions.
 Some you may have placed, but now may be ready to move on from their current jobs.
 Staffing Industry Analysts reports that, according to data from the Monster Worldwide Inc. 2019 State of the Candidate report, one third of Americans plan to look for a new job this year.
 This could mean it’s possible that one in three of the passive candidates in your database will become active as they’re looking for jobs again… and that doesn’t count the already active candidates who are pursuing jobs.
 Right there is an extensive pool of candidates to draw from and it’s important to have their current information to be able to maintain contact and stay in touch, nurturing each so they progress along your pipeline.
 Once candidate shortlists are created, this tool should automate that process through other third parties in the ecosystem of your ATS or CRM, so texting platforms or automated emailing services are ready to jump in and do their part in the nurturing process.

 Your database is unique!
 It’s filled with pre-qualified candidates that are exclusive to your recruiting specialty.
 It’s filled with data that is unique to your business and to you as an organization.
 Gold, if you will.
 Many hesitate to mine from their own databases because they feel like the data is bad: there are duplicates and outdated or incomplete information.
 Because of this bad data, their databases can be difficult to search over.
 You need tools that will help extract all of that information which is buried in unstructured formats, populate the data tables with information like work history, education, location data, contact information —and then normalize it.
 You need tools to clean up legacy data to make it searchable.